losrobbos/coding-advanced-resources/README.md

 For this we need to think, apart from the code and its organisation, also about broader factors:

 - Which parts of our app are performance critical and maybe need more resources than others?
-- How do we decouple (=split) & integrate parts of our app, so they can be scaled indepenently?
+- How do we decouple (=split) & integrate parts of our app, so they can be scaled independently?
 - Which tech stack is best suited for our kind of user problems?
 - Which external services we need and how do we integrate them?
-Do we use Providers like AWS, Azure or Google Cloud for hosting & scaling our app?
+Do we use Providers like AWS, Azure or Google Cloud for hosting & scaling our app / parts of our app?

 All these are questions not primarily related to code.
 They are related to the overal plan, the overall ARCHITECTURE of our app.